 I typically don't know what my next post will be.
 Often, it's simply a reaction to something that's hit me in my day-to-day life, like an interaction with a student or a sentiment that seems to permeate the community.
 These things are often ones that resonate with me in some way.
 I love it when something hits me in just such a way that it challenges something I believe and I have to open my mind to new possibilities.
 This is truly how we grow!

 Today's topic is another that came up in my day-to-day.
-Actually, it comes up frequently in my day-to-day.
+Actually, it comes up often in my day-to-day.

 I could not possibly love the definition of stubborn more for trying to stir this pot again.